Skip to content

 gatifloxacin 0.5%q2h-qid2.5/5mL>1 yearCfluoroquinolone

-Which topical antibiotics are commonly used in infants and young children?
+Which topical antibiotics are safe for infants and young children?

-How do I decide between an ointment and a drop formulation?
+How do I decide between an ointment and a drop?

-Drops are usually preferred during the day when clear vision matters and when frequent dosing is needed.
-Ointments provide longer contact time and surface protection but blur vision, so they are often used at night, for exposure or lid margin disease, and for children who cannot manage drops reliably.
+Drops are preferred during the day when clear vision matters and when frequent dosing is needed.
+Ointments provide longer contact time and surface protection but blur vision, so they are often used at bedtime, for lid margin disease, and for young children who cannot manage drops reliably.
 A common strategy is a daytime drop paired with a bedtime ointment when both coverage and comfort are goals.

-When should suspected keratitis be cultured or referred?
+When should a corneal ulcer be cultured or referred?

-Culture and referral are more strongly considered when an ulcer is central, large, deep, rapidly progressive, associated with significant anterior chamber reaction, or not improving as expected with initial therapy.
-Contact lens wear, prior topical antibiotic use, and atypical features can also increase the value of culture.
+Culture and referral are more strongly considered when an ulcer is central, large (greater than about 1 to 2 mm), deep, rapidly progressive, associated with significant anterior chamber reaction, or not improving on initial therapy.
+Contact lens wear, prior antibiotic use, and atypical features such as satellite lesions or feathery borders also increase the value of culture.
 Early co-management helps guide escalation to fortified antibiotics and protects vision when the risk profile is higher.